udaykumarpit/POC/README.md

-Implemented routes and a rate limiter in this sample project
+Implemented spring cloud routes and a rate limiter in this sample project